wbrozonowicz/wbrozonowicz.github.io/_posts/2022-07-11-working-with-js-arrays-react.md

     })
   }
 ```
-Now We want to show results in our functiona component, that will get the array in props.
+Now We want to show results in our functional component, that will get the array in props.
 Below how to do this.
-- We want to assign to const finishedTasks only these elements, that are finished (finished===true), so We will use filter() method
+- We want to assign to const finishedElements only these elements, that are finished (finished===true), so We will use filter() method
 - We will use map on this array and create another array, that We will render
 - We will render it only when there are any finished elements to show (length of array > 0)
 - We want also to show only maximum 10 elements of array (not more), so We will use slice() function.
 It will return new array (first argument is start , second argument is end [not inclusive]).
 So with slice(0,10) We will show elemnts from index===0 to index===9 (10 elements).
 Lets's see: